istio/istio.io/content/docs/setup/kubernetes/mesh-expansion/index.md

 <!-- TODO: find a better way to reference release in the URL instead of manually sync... -->

 1. Copy the `cluster.env` and `*.pem` files that you created in the previous section to the VM.
-For example
+For example:

     {{< text bash >}}
     $ export GCE_NAME="your-gce-instance"